-We are investing a total of $2.4 million, with $3.095 million in co-investments from partners, in five projects that will create translational research Bushfire Data Commons (BDC).
+We are investing $4.77m, with $6.423m in co-investments from partners and a contribution from Minderoo, in 12 projects that will create translational research Bushfire Data Commons.

 Aggregated and harmonised burnt extent fire history data on a national scale

 Partners: Geoscience Australia, Emergency Management Spatial Information Network Australia (EMSINA)

 This work will establish a nationally aggregated and harmonised data asset on past fires burnt extent boundaries for Australia.
 Through collaboration between national, state and territory agencies, standardised state and national products would be produced.
 This work will support the agencies for the supply of datasets on geospatial boundaries of past fires, to fill a long-standing gap and demand for national fire history datasets.
 With improved satellite imagery data supply and cloud computing processing power, a satellite derived historical fire history for the nation would be created as well.
 This work will support bushfire research as well as National Emergency Management, National Fire Danger Ratings System and associated risk management operations.

 Aggregating and harmonising fuel data on a national scale

 Partners: TERN, Australian Government Department of Agriculture, Water and the Environment (AWE)

 Fuel data describes the combustible materials in a defined space and its related attributes such as type, amount, structure and moisture.
 Accurate estimation of fuel, alongside information about the type of vegetation at a location is key to managing and mitigating bushfire risk.
 Multiple organisations across different jurisdictions collect and use fuel data.
 However, there is no coordinated approach and community standards to harmonise, aggregate and share fuel data parameters across different stakeholders.
 This work will define implementation processes and systems for ongoing sharing of fuel data and related attributes for meeting the needs of multiple stakeholders and to better enable Australia-wide bushfire response and preparedness.